a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 I am always perturbed that ServiceNow has never published any real guidance on cloning.
 In theory, it's an easy process, but reality typically gets in the way.

+ServiceNow's own advice tends to assume that the cloner's aim is to destroy all config that isn't already in production which, for many organisations using ServiceNow, is not a viable approach.

 This clone guide is for anybody who is cloning instances that contain in-flight configuration that has not yet been approved for release.
 It's intended as a starting point: your instance might contain plugins that require special treatment, for example.

 If you have any suggestions or corrections, please don't hesitate to [get in touch](/contact).